 So, as much as I wanted to hang those washed and cleaned parts on the drying rack, I instead stuffed them into my own fridge to sit even longer.
-I’d get to them at some point, but not right then and there.
+I’d get to them at some point, I figured, but not right then and there.

 2. Batch tasks together